AdaCore/gnatstudio/docs/users_guide/editing.rst

       characters).

-    * Next to the box is an icon showing whether the file is writable or readonly.
+    * Next to the box is an icon showing whether the file is writable or read only.
 Change this state by clicking on the icon, which toggles between :guilabel:`Writable` and :guilabel:`Read Only`.
 This does not change the permissions of the file on disk: it only changes the writability of the view in the source editor.

-      When you try to save a readonly file, GPS asks for confirmation, and if possible, saves the file, keeping its readonly state.
+      When you try to save a read-only file, GPS asks for confirmation, and if possible, saves the file, keeping its read-only state.

     * If the file is maintained under version control and version control is supported and enabled in GPS, the next icon shows VCS information